aravind1000/Reach-Inbox-Assessment/README.md

 ## Project Overview

-This project focuses on creating a functional web app that demonstrates key functionalities like login, data fetching, custom text editor, light and dark mode, and more.
+This project focuses on creating a functional web app that demonstrates key functionalities like login, data fetching, searching feature, custom text editor, light and dark mode, and more.

 ## Screenshots